Attention-Based Multimodal Image Matching: Experimental Results

 \subsection{Datasets}

 The VIS-NIR Benchmark \cite{SiameseCrossSpectral} is a cross-spectral image patch matching benchmark consisting of over 1.6 million RGB and Near-Infrared (NIR) patch pairs of size $64\times 64$.
-The benchmark was collected by Aguilera \etal \cite{SiameseCrossSpectral, Q-net} from the public VIS-NIR scene dataset.
-Half of the patches are matching pairs and half are non-matching pairs chosen at random.
-A public domain code\footnote{ VIS-NIR benchmark public setup code: https://github.com/ngunsu/lcsis} by Aguilera \etal allows to deterministically recreate the training and test sets, and was used by all schemes we compare against.
-The En \etal Benchmark \cite{TS-net} consists of three different multimodal datasets sampled on a uniform grid layout, with a corresponding public domain code \footnote{ En \etal benchmark setup code: https://github.com/ensv/TS-Net}.
-VeDAI \cite {Vedai}, consisting of vehicles in aerial imagery, CUHK \cite{CUHK}, consisting of faces and face sketch pairs, and VIS-NIR \cite {SiameseCrossSpectral}.
-Following En \etal setup \cite{TS-net}, 70\% of the data is used for training, 10\% for validation and 20\% for testing.
+The benchmark was collected by Aguilera et al. \cite{SiameseCrossSpectral, Q-net} from the public VIS-NIR scene dataset.
+Half of the patches are matching pairs, and half are non-matching pairs chosen at random.
+A public domain code\footnote{ VIS-NIR benchmark public setup code: https://github.com/ngunsu/lcsis} by Aguilera et al. allows to deterministically recreate the training and test sets, and was used by all schemes we compare against.
+The En et al. benchmark \cite{TS-net} consists of three different multimodal datasets sampled on a uniform grid layout, with a corresponding public domain code \footnote{ En et al. benchmark setup code: https://github.com/ensv/TS-Net}: VeDAI \cite {Vedai}, consisting of vehicles in aerial imagery, CUHK \cite{CUHK}, consisting of faces and face sketch pairs, and VIS-NIR \cite {SiameseCrossSpectral}.
+Following the setup of En et al. \cite{TS-net}, 70\% of the data is used for training, 10\% for validation and 20\% for testing.

-UBC Benchmark \cite{UBC_benchmark}, also known as Brown Benchmark, is a single modality dataset consisting of image pairs sampled from 3D reconstructions.
-The benchmark consists of three subsets: Liberty, Notredame, and Yosemite, consisting of 450K, 468k, and 634K patches respectively.
-Patches were extracted using Difference of Gaussian or Harris detector.
+The UBC benchmark \cite{UBC_benchmark}, also known as the Brown benchmark, is a single-mode data set consisting of image pairs sampled from 3D reconstructions.
+The benchmark consists of three subsets: Liberty, Notredame, and Yosemite, consisting of 450K, 468K, and 634K patches, respectively.
+Patches were extracted using Difference of Gaussian \cite{SIFT} or Harris corner detector \cite{harris}.
 Half of the patches, with the same 3D point, are matching pairs, and the rest are non-matching pairs.
 Following \cite{UBC_benchmark, L2Net, Zagoruyko, HardNet} we iteratively train on one subset and test on 100k pairs of the other subsets.